hariharanviv/highlighterplot/README.md

 This application runs efficiently and can produce publication-quality plots.
 It is also easy to use and can be run on any computer with R installed.

 Unfortunately, this application is not yet available as a package.
 However, it can be run by downloading the R script and running it in any R environment.
+The code in the repo is written in a Jupyter notebook.

 Furthermore, there are some instances in the code where the user must manually change the code to fit their needs.